It’s important that whatever message you give to your children is consistent and agreed.

 - We will always be your mum and dad and we will both continue to be part of your life.

-Keep it simple and plan how you will talk to the children together.
+- Keep it simple and plan how you will talk to the children together.
+Agree a message that you both feel comfortable to give.

-At the same time improve your communication as parents
+At the same time try to improve your communication as parents

 - Be polite and respectful